halli2/heart_rythm_interpretation/README.md

 pip install .
 ```

+### Local running

-Example of how to run a specific model:
+Example of how to run a specific model.
+We call the script with the path to dataset and
+arguments to tell how the model should be configured:

 ```sh
 python -u src/cardiac_rythm "/path/to/cutDataCinCTTI_rev_v2.mat" \